MicrosoftDocs/learn/learn-pr/azure-devops/assess-your-development-process/includes/3-release-process.md

 The team decides to go to a coffee shop to relax and have an informal discussion.
 Together, they'll try to figure out why they're having so many problems.

 Over coffee, Mara listens and tries to take notes.
-There's a lot of information and it's not organized.
+There's a lot of information, and it's not organized.
 Her overall thoughts about the team are:

 * They use a waterfall approach.
 Management sets the priorities.
 Developers write code and hand the build off to QA.
 QA tests and then hands off to ops for deployment.
-* The waterfall approach could be acceptable for a small team, but here the goals aren't always clear and they seem to change frequently.
+* The waterfall approach could be acceptable for a small team, but here the goals aren't always clear.
+They also seem to change frequently.
 * Testing is delayed until late in the process.
 That means it's harder and more expensive to fix bugs and make changes.
 * There's no clear definition of what _done_ means.
 Each team member has their own idea.
 There's no overall business goal that everyone agrees on.
 * Some code is in a centralized version-control system.
 Many tools and scripts exist only on network file shares.